 Words: Robyn Morrison

 In the next issue of HEAVY Mag, we’ve got a full interview with Josh Todd from Buckcherry.
 Here’s a snippet of our interview with Josh.
-For the full interview, check out the next issue of HEAVY Mag, which is free to download at this link on 18 February.
+For the full interview, check out the next issue of HEAVY Mag, which is free toon 18 February.

 In our digital magazine interview, coming up on 18 February, we spoke with Josh about the upcoming Australian and New Zealand tour.
 During our chat, he gave us some extra insight, which you won’t read in the magazine, about the F*ck EP.